Janis Kelly (soprano): Film, television and records

 Kelly's recording of Verdi's La traviata was featured in the 2005 Woody Allen film Match Point.
-Recordings by Kelly including a performance of the aria Senza Mamma from Puccini's Suor Angelica appeared on the British ITV television series Inspector Morse.
+Recordings by Kelly including a performance of the aria Senza Mamma from Puccini's Suor Angelica heard on the British ITV television series Inspector Morse; she is credited on three of the related CDs.
 She also sang the two songs for Ophelia in the incidental music to Tchaikovsky's Hamlet recorded for Chandos Records in 1981, with Geoffrey Simon conducting the London Symphony Orchestra.
+She participated in the complete Fauré song edition on Signum Records (Vols 1-3, 2016-18).
+She sang Anne Egerman on the 1990 recording of A Little Night Music, conducted by John Owen Edwards, and issued on Jay records.

+She appeared as Constance in The Sorcerer and Mabel in The Pirates of Penzance in the Brent Walker Videos series of 1982-83, and, in addition to the Barber of Seville mentioned above, Hazel George in the Teatro Real Madrid premiere production of The Perfect American by Glass, (also filmed).
+Kelly was credited as Vocal Coach for the 2025 film The Choral.
+On radio she played Jane Harding in the BBC adaptation of Agatha Christie's Giant's Bread.